cfengine/documentation/examples/tutorials/manage-ntp.markdown

 `classes` provide context which can help drive the logic in your policies.
 In this example, classes for each promise outcome are defined prefixed with `ntp_package_`, for details check out the implementation of `body classes results` in the stdlib.
 For example, `ntp_package_repaired` will be defined if cf-agent did not have the ntp package installed and had to install it. `ntp_package_kept` would be defined if the ntp package is already installed and `ntp_package_notkept` would be defined.

-## Modifying bundle agent ntp to account for platform variations

-We've discussed the example above in great length, but let's add a small twist here.
-Let's improve this policy to handle the NTP package in both Red Hat and Debian environments.
-On Debian environments, the package manager is `apt_get` rather than `yum`.

 On your hub create `services/ntp.cf` inside *masterfiles* with the following content:

 ```cf3